 ¼ inch Speaker Cable Connectors

 Quarter-inch connectors are common on guitar amplifier heads and guitar speaker cabinets.
 They can also be found on some PA systems.

 These connectors are a bit tricky to solder, so I don’t recommend making them yourself.
-Instead, pick up a good premade cable like this ¼-inch Speaker Cable from Rapco Horizon (Link to Amazon).
+Instead, pick up a good premade cable like this ¼-inch speaker cable from Rapco Horizon.

 Keep in mind that there is a BIG difference between a ¼-inch instrument cable and a ¼-inch speaker cable!
 You can read all about the differences and why it’s important in this article I wrote on ¼-inch TS Speaker Cables vs ¼-inch TS Instrument Cables.